safeyhalim/fizzbuzz/README.md

 Toy problem.
-Takes an integer, if it's divisible by 3, it prints "fiz", if it's divisible by 5, it prints "buzz", otherwise, the number itself is printed
+Takes an integer, if it's divisible by 3, it prints "fizz", if it's divisible by 5, it prints "buzz", otherwise, the number itself is printed